jfrog/jfrog-vscode-extension/README.md

 Important:
 To have your project dependencies scanned by JFrog Xray, make sure the npm CLI is installed on your local machine and that it is in your system PATH.
-In addition, the project dependencies must be installed using npm.
+In addition, the project dependencies must be installed using `npm install`.

 ## Pypi Projects
 Behind the scenes, the extension builds the Pypi dependencies tree by running `pipdeptree` on your Python virtual environment.
 It also uses the Python interpreter path configured by the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python).
 View licenses and top issue severities directly from your requirements.txt files.
 The scan your Pypi dependencies, make sure the following requirements are met: